RayCrafter/Raycrafter-Documentation/docs/source/workflow.rst

           he doesn't even have access.
 So the explicit approach enables the Hauler to live on a different server which actually has access to the filesystem and can transfer data via :ref:`gridftp` or something similar.

+- The RayCrafter Server will process the job requests and issue hauler and submitter to perform tasks.

 Hauler:

 - Now the input data has to be transferred to the cluster.